Victorian Style Porcelain Alphabet Balls

 Most of our customers put them in a hurricane or apothecary jar, a basket, or a big fish bowl.
 You can also spell out special words with them or use them for art projects.
 They're perfect for a Victorian or vintage style home, steampunk design, and also a great gift for avid readers, typographers, writers, libraries, and literary majors!

-This is one complete alphabet of 26 ceramic balls.
+This is one complete alphabet set, both sizes, total of 52 Balls

 Small size are 1.25 inches in diameter.